digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/instrument-modeling/date-utilities.rst

 ..
 Copyright (c) 2023 Digital Asset (Switzerland) GmbH and/or its affiliates.
 All rights reserved.
 ..
 SPDX-License-Identifier: Apache-2.0

-How to use the calendar, schedule and day count utility functions
+How to use the calendar, schedule, and day count utility functions
 #################################################################

-The Daml Finance library contains date related utility functions that are used to implement industry standard conventions.
-These are mainly used internally in instruments like Bonds and Swaps.
-However, there are use cases where it would be helpful for users to understand these utility functions in more detail.
-For example if you want to:
+The Daml Finance library contains date-related utility functions for implementing industry-standard conventions.
+These functions are used internally in instruments like bonds and swaps, but they can also be helpful in your own custom use cases.
+For example, you can use these functions to:

 - develop your own instruments that depend on business day shifts, schedules, and/or day count conventions